 Improvement actions: FNR will finalize enrollment in a carbon program.
-FNR and RCARS will hire a new shared management position and continue to consult with CAFE on implementation of the budget plan and RCARS administrative structure.
+FNR is also finalizing hiring of the AD for Robinson Forest.

 3. Develop a succession plan to effectively deal with a significant number of faculty openings that will be the result of faculty members retiring in the next 5-10 years.
 This plan should include additional staffing at both the faculty and staff level to meet current and future needs in research, teaching, and extension.